 Supplemental Rule 410 requires additional mandatory self disclosures and applies to both parties.
 In Massachusetts, the parties, except as otherwise agreed by the parties or ordered by the court, are required under Rule 410 to disclose within 45 days from the date of the service of the summons certain financial documents.
 The financial documents that must be disclosed include federal and state income tax returns and schedules with all supporting documentation, the party’s 4 most recent pay stubs, health insurance documentation about coverage and costs, bank statements for the past 3 years, investment statements for past 3 years (i.e., IRA, bonds, stocks), loan and mortgage information, and copies of any financial statements and/or statements of assets and liabilities prepared by the party within the last 3 years of the parties’ divorce filing.
 If the divorce is uncontested, the couple has the opportunity to waive this disclosure rule.

 Additional Discovery Techniques

-Upon completion of the mandatory disclosure, and should the divorce require litigation, there are methods to gather additional information that may be useful in ascertaining a fair and equitable distribution of the marital estate.
-These include using the following discovery tools:
+Upon completion of the mandatory disclosure, and should the divorce require litigation, the court will obtain additional information that may be useful in ascertaining a fair and equitable distribution of the marital estate.

 - Interrogatories to other party: Each spouse is entitled to serve upon the other spouse questions to be answered under oath and in writing that could lead to discoverable information for the divorce proceeding.
 These are usually drafted by the questioning spouse’s attorney prior to the trial to ascertain if the party has information that could be useful at trial.